jperon/lyluatex/lyluatex.md

 * Comprehensive configuration through global and per-score options

-What \lyluatex\ does *not* try to do is managing the handling of floating environments, counters and lists of music examples.
+What \lyluatex\ does *not* try to do is managing the handling of floating environments, counters, and lists of music examples.
 The
 \emph{ly}\LuaTeX\textsc{mp} package^[\url{https://github.com/uliska/lyluatexmp}]
 is currently under construction and practical testing and will eventually be released to become a suitable wrapper for using \lyluatex\ to create numbered